Nine women shaking up the sustainability, energy and climate sectors

-As we launch our 2nd Lights on Women Scholarship to boost the careers of women in the sectors of energy, climate and sustainability innovation, we also compiled a list of experts and pioneers who are shaking up these sectors.
+To mark the launch our 2nd Lights on Women Scholarship for women in energy, climate and sustainability, we compiled a list of experts and pioneers shaking up these sectors.

 On the bright side, new sectoral trends like the emergence of renewable energy and a collective, unprecedented level of interest towards climate issues and creating a path towards just and inclusive policies may offer new chances to women to join in the race in growing numbers towards an all-encompassing energy transition.

 "I strongly believe that the promotion of gender equality in the energy sector has tremendous potential, especially in the context of the clean energy transition.
 EU Green Deal is our climate and growth strategy, but it can also help us in our quest towards gender equality."